- D. Nurkse

 don’t wear leather, don’t eat brisket,

-snapper, or farmed salmon
+snapper, or farmed salmon—not tells,

 orders—doesn’t she know the sluice gates